keattang/expire-iam-access-keys-lambda/README.md

 }
 ```

 -   Create a lambda function with this execution role and upload this folder as a zip file.
 You can download it directly from GitHub.
+Point the handler to `src/index.handler` and extend the timeout to 5 minutes.
 -   Create a scheduled CloudWatch event to fire once a day and trigger this lambda function.
 It is important that this function doesn't fire any more or less often than once every 24 hours.
 -   Add the following function policy to the function to allow it to be executed by the CloudWatch event: